 |Policies:||Abide by the requirements of the Homeschool Law.||Abide by the policies of the CHEC Independent School.
 (You are NOT subject to the requirements of Homeschool Law.)|

-View full information here: Homeschool Law, CHEC Independent School, or Non-Public School Law.
+View full information: Homeschool Law (scroll down), CHEC Independent School, Non-Public School Law (scroll down).

 |Teacher requirements:||Parent, guardian, or adult relative is responsible to provide the teaching.||The CHEC Independent School requires a parent, legal guardian, or adult relative to provide at least 50% of their student’s education.
 Exceptions require Director approval.
 See policies for more information.|

 |Compulsory attendance ages:||Students age 6 by August 1st (until they turn 16) must file a NOI annually.
 Note: under Homeschool Law, although you must file an NOI at age 6, teaching is not required until age 7.||Students age 6 by August 1st (until they turn 17) must be enrolled in the CHEC Independent School and follow its policies.|